open-telemetry/semantic-conventions/docs/http/http-metrics.md

 >     that the instrumentation emitted previously.
 >   * `http/dup` - emit both the old and the stable HTTP and networking attributes,
 >     allowing for a seamless transition.
->   * The default behavior (in the absence of one of these values) is to continue
+>   * The default behavior, in the absence of one of these values, continues
 >     emitting whatever version of the old experimental HTTP and networking attributes
 >     the instrumentation was emitting previously.
 > * SHOULD maintain (security patching at a minimum) the existing major version
 >   for at least six months after it starts emitting both sets of attributes.
-> * SHOULD drop the environment variable in the next major version (stable
+> * SHOULD drop the environment variable in the next major version.
+The stable
->   next major version SHOULD NOT be released prior to October 1, 2023).
+>   next major version SHOULD NOT be released prior to October 1, 2023.

 ## HTTP Server